andrevidela/Research-report/Thesis/index.md

 ### More Granular Dependencies

-Granule is a programming language with _graded modal types_, types which rely on _graded modalities_.
-Those are annotations that span a _range_ of different values in order to describe each type.
-Those values can themselves be paired up together and combined in order to represent even more complex behaviour than our linear multiplication.
+Granule is a programming language with _graded modal types_, types which rely on _graded modalities_, which are annotations that span a _range_ of different values to describe each type.
+Those values can themselves be paired up together and combined to represent even more complex behaviour than our linear multiplication.
 For now, let us stick to multiplication and see what a future version of Idris supporting graded modalities could look like.

-Granule’s syntax is very close to Idris, Agda and Haskell, however, linearity in _Granule_ is the default so there is nothing to specify for a linear variable.
+Granule’s syntax is very close to Idris, Agda, and Haskell, however, linearity in _Granule_ is the default so there is nothing to specify for a linear variable.
 In addition, `Nat` is not a `Type` in _Granule_ but a _modality_ modelling exact usage.
-Which means that, in order to work with `Nat` and write dependencies between them, we will create a data type indexed on `Nat`:
+This means that, to work with `Nat` and write dependencies between them, we will create a data type indexed on `Nat`:

 ```haskell
 data INat (n : Nat) where